 Some people who have committed a small transgression wonder: “Has God exposed me and cast me out?
 Will He strike me down?”
 This time, God has come to work not in order to smite people, but to save them to the greatest extent possible.
 Who is entirely free of error?
 If everyone were struck down, then how could it be “salvation”?
 Some transgressions are done on purpose, while others are done involuntarily.
 If you are able to change after you recognize the transgressions you commit involuntarily, would God strike you down before you changed?
 Can God save people that way?
 That is not how He works!
 Regardless of whether you transgress involuntarily or out of a rebellious nature, you must remember that, once the transgression has been committed, you must hurry up and wake up to reality, and press onward; no matter what situation arises, you must press onward.
 The work God is doing is that of salvation, and He will not casually strike down the people He wants to save.
 Regardless of the degree to which you are capable of transforming, even if God struck you down in the end, it would certainly be righteous for Him to do so; and when the time came, He would make you understand.
 Right now, you should care about striving for the truth, focusing on life entry, and seeking to fulfill your duty properly.
 There is no mistake in this!
 Ultimately, no matter how God treats you, it is always righteous; you should not doubt this and you do not need to worry.
 Even if you cannot understand God’s righteousness at the moment, there will come a day when you will be convinced.
-God is certainly not like a government official or the king of devils.
+God does His work in the light and justly; He openly makes everything known.
 If you apply careful contemplation to this subject, you will come to the conclusion that God’s work is saving people and transforming their dispositions.
 Since His work is the work of transforming people’s dispositions, if people do not reveal their corruption, then nothing can be done, and nothing will be achieved.
-If, after you have revealed your corruption, you do not repent in the least, and act still as you have, then you will offend God’s disposition.
-God will carry out different degrees of retribution on man, and man will pay the price for his transgressions.
+If, after people have revealed their corruption, they do not repent in the least, and act still as they have, then they will offend God’s disposition.
+God will carry out different degrees of retribution on people, and they will pay the price for their transgressions.
 On occasion, you unconsciously become dissolute, and God points it out to you, prunes you, and deals with you.
 If you change for the better, God will not hold you accountable.
 This is the normal process of a disposition transforming, and the true significance of the work of salvation is manifest in this process.
 This is the key!

-Excerpted from “God’s Will Is to Save People to the Greatest Extent Possible” in Records of Christ’s Talks
+Excerpted from “God’s Will Is to Save People to the Greatest Extent Possible” in Records of Talks of Christ of the Last Days

 As long as you have a shred of hope, now, then whether or not God remembers past events, what mentality should you maintain?
 “I must seek a change in my disposition, seek to know God, never again be fooled by Satan, and never again do anything that would bring shame to God’s name.”
 What key areas determine whether people can be saved and whether they have any hope?
 The crux of the matter is, after listening to a sermon, whether or not you can understand the truth, whether or not you can put the truth into practice, and whether or not you can change.
 These are the key areas.
 If you only feel remorse, and when you do things you just do whatever you want, in the same old ways, not only not seeking the truth, still clinging to old views and old practices, and not only being utterly without understanding, but instead getting worse and worse, then you will be without hope, and should be written off.
 The more you understand God, the more you understand yourself and the more thorough an understanding you have of your own nature, the more you will be able to master yourself.
 After you have summed up your experience, you will never again fail in this matter.
 In actual fact, everyone has blemishes, it is just that they are not held accountable.
 Everyone has them—some have small ones, and some have large ones; some speak plainly, and some are secretive.
 Some people do things that others know about, while some people do things without others knowing about it.
 There are blemishes on everyone, and they all reveal certain corrupt dispositions, like arrogance or self-righteousness; or else they make some transgressions, or some mistakes or errors in their work, or they are slightly rebellious.
 These are all pardonable things, as they are things that no corrupted person can avoid.
 However, once you have understood the truth, you should avoid them, and it will then no longer be necessary to always be troubled by things that happened in the past.
 Instead, the fear is that you will still not change even after having understood, that you will continue to do things even when you know they are wrong, and that you will continue to act a certain way even after being told that it is wrong.
 Such people are beyond redemption.

-Excerpted from “To Serve God One Should Walk the Path of Peter” in Records of Christ’s Talks
+Excerpted from “To Serve God One Should Walk the Path of Peter” in Records of Talks of Christ of the Last Days

 Due to having been corrupted by Satan, people are liable to reveal their corruption in the course of God’s work, and they are also liable to commit some transgressions.
 However, at the same time, God’s work still achieves some results in them.
 If God did not give any thought to results, and only looked at the human nature being revealed, then that could not be called saving people.
 The result of salvation is principally manifested in people’s fulfilling of their duties and putting the truth into practice.
 God looks at how many achievements they have made in these areas, and then at the extent of their transgressions; both factors contribute to determining their outcomes and whether or not they will remain.
 For instance, in the past, some people revealed a great deal of corruption and cared a great deal about the flesh; they were not willing to expend themselves for God, nor did they uphold the interests of God’s house.
 However, after listening to sermons for several years, they have undergone real change.
 They know to reach toward the truth principles in the fulfilling of their duties, and they achieve more and more results.
 They can also stand on the side of God in all things and do their utmost to uphold the work of God’s house.
 This is what is meant by transforming one’s life disposition, and it is this transformation that God wants.
 Also, some people, when notions occurred to them, used to like to spread them around, but now when they have some notions, they are able to seek the truth and be submissive without spreading their notions or doing anything against God.
 Has a transformation happened there?
 Some people, as soon as they were dealt with and pruned by someone, would immediately resist; however, when that happens to them now, they are able to know themselves and accept it.
 Afterward, they undergo some actual transformation.
 Is this not an effect?
 However, no matter how great your transformation is, your nature cannot be changed all at once.
 It is impossible to be completely free of transgressions.
 If someone embarks upon the right track of belief in God, and knows to seek the truth in all things, then even if they show a bit of disobedience, they will be conscious of it at the time.
 This awareness can bring them immediate transformation, and their conditions will get better and better.
 They may commit a transgression once or twice, but not over and over again.
 This is what transformation is.
 This kind of transformation means that someone who has experienced God’s work can put more truth into practice and can do some of what God requires.
 Such a person will commit fewer and fewer transgressions and be disobedient with less and less severity.
 From this it becomes evident that God’s work has taken effect; what He wants is this sort of expression in people, showing that these results have been achieved in them.
 Accordingly, the way God handles people’s outcomes or how He treats someone is absolutely righteous, reasonable, and fair.
 You need only put all your efforts into expending yourself for Him, boldly and assuredly practice the truth that you should practice, without hesitation, and God will not treat you unfairly.
 Think about it: Can those who put the truth into practice be punished by God?
 Many people are always suspicious of His righteous disposition, afraid that they will still be punished even if they put the truth into practice; they are always afraid that even if they show loyalty, He will not see it.
 Such people have no knowledge of God’s righteous disposition.

-Excerpted from “The Implications of God’s Determination of People’s Outcomes Based on Performance” in Records of Christ’s Talks
+Excerpted from “The Implications of God’s Determination of People’s Outcomes Based on Performance” in Records of Talks of Christ of the Last Days